zhu04303661/screenshot-to-code-azureopenai/README.md

 # screenshot-to-code

+this project just fork form https://github.com/abi/screenshot-to-code

+Our goal in creating this project is to make the original project compatible with Azure's OpenAI service, helping more developers to use it.

+more dital you can find form that project

 A simple tool to convert screenshots, mockups and Figma designs into clean, functional code using AI. **Now supporting Claude Sonnet 3.5 and GPT-4O!**

 https://github.com/abi/screenshot-to-code/assets/23818/6cebadae-2fe3-4986-ac6a-8fb9db030045